The Scandi Sleep Method: Is Separate Bedding Better For Couples?

-Common sleep problems such as cover-hogging, temperature issues, and feeling your partner move at night can cause you to get less than 8 hours of sleep at night, resulting in poor moods, low levels of concentration, and affecting your learning and memory.
+Common sleep problems such as cover-hogging, temperature issues, and feeling your partner move at night can cause you to get less than 8 hours of sleep at night, resulting in poor moods, low concentration levels, and affecting your learning and memory.
 Lack of sleep even affects your relationship.
 But research suggests sleeping with separate bedding can help you sleep better.

-Sleep specialist Rafael Pelayo, clinical professor at the Stanford Center for Sleep Sciences and Medicine, is most known for his studies and book on How to Sleep which offers science-backed solutions to sleeping through the night.
-Within this book, he talks about creating a personal sleep environment even if you sleep with a partner.
+Sleep specialist Rafael Pelayo, clinical professor at the Stanford Center for Sleep Sciences and Medicine, is most known for his studies and book on How to Sleep, which offers science-backed solutions to sleeping through the night.
+In this book, he discusses creating a personal sleep environment even if you sleep with a partner.

 In an interview with Good Housekeeping, he recommends separate bedding for couples struggling to sleep.
-He explains that sleep preferences such as our favourite side of the bed, sleeping position or ideal temperature are learned behaviours and may be different than your partner’s.
+He explains that sleep preferences such as our favourite side of the bed, sleeping position or ideal temperature are learned behaviours that may differ from your partner’s.
 This can lead to problems or one person not getting enough sleep.

 Having separate bedding doesn’t mean you have to sacrifice intimacy for comfort.
-Let’s dive into the specific pros of having separate bedding, and explore and debunk the potential cons.
+Let’s dive into the pros of having separate bedding…

 If you and your partner have different wake-up times you can often feel them move the covers as they get out of bed in the morning.
 If you’re a light sleeper, this can interrupt your sleep.
 With separate bedding, you can easily get in and out of bed and worry less about disturbing your significant other.
 This is also true if your partner often gets up during the night, or even sleepwalks.

 If you wake up in the middle of the night because you’re too hot or too cold, you’ll find it hard to adjust to get comfortable again if your partner is all curled up.
-Having separate bedding means that you can sling your leg out or poke your feet out of the bottom if you’re too hot.
+Having separate bedding makes it easier to sling your leg out or poke your feet out of the bottom if you’re too hot.
 If you’re too cold, you can easily adjust and snuggle into your duvet without disturbing your partner’s sleep.